Rigorous methods, cutting-edge tools, and granular data

-A small core team of approximately eight staff initially focused their efforts on generating and publishing more sectorally and spatially precise data on bilateral and multilateral aid projects.
+A small core team of around eight staff initially focused their efforts on generating and publishing more sectorally- and spatially-precise data on bilateral and multilateral aid projects.

 But AidData's activities and ambitions expanded and evolved over time.
-As it put more and better data into the public domain, demand for practical applications of the data sharply increased.
-AidData responded to this demand by refocusing its efforts on demonstrating the art of the possible with better data on development investments and outcomes.
+As we put more and better data into the public domain, demand for practical applications of the data sharply increased.
+AidData responded to this demand by refocusing our efforts on demonstrating the art of the possible with better data on development investments and outcomes.

-AidData also began to place more emphasis on partnering with international development organizations to accelerate the use of its data by policymakers and practitioners.
-Between 2004 and 2016, AidData worked with more than 40 bilateral, multilateral, and foundation partners.
-Its global reach also expanded through in-country partnerships with more than 90 civil society organizations, line ministries, think tanks and universities in 21 different countries across Asia, Africa, and Latin America.
+AidData also began to place more emphasis on partnering with international development organizations to accelerate the use of our data by policymakers and practitioners.
+Since 2004, AidData has worked with more than 40 bilateral, multilateral, and foundation partners.
+Our global reach also expanded through in-country partnerships with more than 90 civil society organizations, line ministries, think tanks and universities in 21 different countries across Asia, Africa, and Latin America.

-By 2016, AidData had more than quadrupled in size and established itself as an independent research lab at William & Mary, with Development Gateway and Brigham Young University remaining engaged as strategic partners through the AidData Center for Development Policy.
+By 2016, AidData had more than quadrupled in size and was established as an independent research lab at William & Mary.
+Development Gateway and Brigham Young University remained engaged as strategic partners through the AidData Center for Development Policy.